Charles of Blois-Châtillon

-Charles of Blois-Châtillon (1319 – 29 September 1364), nicknamed "the Saint", was the legalist Duke of Brittany from 1341 until his death, via his marriage to Joan, Duchess of Brittany and Countess of Penthièvre, holding the title against the claims of John of Montfort.
+Charles of Blois-Châtillon (1319 – 29 September 1364), nicknamed "the Saint", was Duke of Brittany from 1341 until his death.
+He claimed the duchy by right of his wife, Joan, Duchess of Brittany, holding the title against the claims of John of Montfort.
 The cause of his possible canonization was the subject of a good deal of political maneuvering on the part of his cousin, Charles V of France, who endorsed it, and his rival, John of Montfort, who opposed it.
 The cause fell dormant after Pope Gregory XI left Avignon in 1376, but was revived in 1894.
 Charles of Blois was beatified in 1904.

 Biography

 Charles was born in Blois, the son of Guy de Châtillon, count of Blois, by Margaret of Valois, a sister of King Philip VI of France.
 A devout ascetic from an early age, he showed interest in religious books but was forbidden from reading them by his father, as they did not seem appropriate to his position as a knight.
 As he grew older, Charles took piety to the extreme of mortifying his own flesh.
 It is said that he placed pebbles in his shoes, slept on straw instead of a bed, confessed every night in fear of sleeping in a state of sin, and wore a cilice (hairshirt) under his armor in battle.
 He was nevertheless an accomplished military leader, who inspired loyalty by his religious fervour.